 The Graduate College Fellowships Incentive Awardoffers financial support for students who wish to apply for national competitions.
 We also work with the Big 10 Academic Alliance on recruitment efforts—one of which is the FreeApp program.

-For more information, please contact our Coordinator for Graduate Success and Belonging, Jackie Chu at grad-belonging@uiowa.edu.
+For more information, please contact Jackie Chu at grad-success@uiowa.edu.

 Summer Research Opportunities Program (SROP)